-Fortunately there are good signs, and the whole email industry is going under modernization:
+Fortunately, there are good signs, and the whole email industry is undergoing modernization:

-The trend is absolutely positive.
-Hopefully in a couple of years the email industry will be less segmented, and email coding will have similar rules as HTML5.
+The trend is overwhelmingly positive.
+Hopefully, in a couple of years, the email industry will be less segmented, and email coding will have similar rules as HTML5.

 But let us stay in the present now, and look at the current limitations of HTML email designs.